loopmediagroup/gally/README.md

 ## Github Credentials

-You will be prompted to enter a personal github token that will then be stored as plain text on disk.
+One will be prompted to enter a personal github token that will then be stored as plain text on disk.

 If an environment variable `GH_TOKEN` is present and credentials are not set, the environment variable is used and no prompt is displayed.
 Will never prompt if running in CI.